 • What if their drinking makes them fun?

-Alcoholic parents may be more permissive and absent, allowing teens to enjoy more freedoms.
-Some teens may worry that if their parent becomes sober, they will become more involved and strict.
+• Parents who abuse alcohol may be more permissive and absent, allowing teens to enjoy more freedom.
+Some teens may worry their parents will become more involved and strict if they become sober.
 Though this process is possible, having a stricter parent is better than having them struggle with alcohol addiction.

 Adult Children of Alcoholic Parents